 Reverse a String in JavaScript

-This challenge asks you to write a JavaScript function that takes a string as input and returns a new string with the characters in reverse order.
-Reversing strings is a fundamental programming task and a good exercise for understanding string manipulation and basic algorithmic thinking.
+String reversal is a fundamental operation in computer science with applications in various areas like text processing, data manipulation, and algorithm implementation.
+This challenge asks you to write a JavaScript function that takes a string as input and returns a new string with the characters in reversed order.
+Mastering this concept is a great stepping stone to understanding more complex string manipulation techniques.

 Problem Description

-You need to create a JavaScript function named reverseString that accepts a single argument: a string.
-The function should return a new string that is the reverse of the input string.
+You are tasked with creating a JavaScript function called reverseString that accepts a single string argument.
+The function should return a new string containing the characters of the input string in reverse order.
+The original string should not be modified.

 Key Requirements: